ShnAlmighty/tweethub/README.md

 | `password` | `string` | **Required**.
 Password of the user |

 #### Send Message
-This will be used to send a message on feed
+This will be used to send a message by the logged in user to the feed

 ```http
 POST /message/postmessage